Skip to content

 • The budget Keychron C2 Pro starts at just $55 and uses genuine Gateron mechanical switches, offering a surprisingly good typing feel for its price tier.

-One thing we noticed right away: white cases make RGB pop harder.
-Colors look about 30% more vivid on a white board compared to the same lighting profile on a black version.
+One thing stands out right away: white cases make RGB pop harder.
+Colors look noticeably more vivid on a white board compared to the same lighting profile on a black version.
 That’s not marketing talk.
-We tested it side by side with the Razer BlackWidow V4 75% in both colors.
+Put the Razer BlackWidow V4 75% in both colors side by side and the difference is obvious.

 #Best White Gaming Keyboards Compared